peterwgacek/vogo/README.md

 Utilizing SoundCloud's API.

-I  was inspired to make this app after reading an online conversation between to Voice Over artists who didn't like their current phone app.
+I  was inspired to make this app after reading an online conversation between two Voice Over artists on a Facebook group who didn't like their current recording app.
+I posted  questions about what functionality and data they'd want to track.

 ## Getting Started
  [Click Here](vercel) to see the deployed app. ----insert further insitruction here-----